 The idea of experimenting with new healthy meals enlivens me!
 It motivates me to create more healthy recipes to include in my diet.
-Of course, I will share all my latest recipes with my patients, family and friends on my blog and with my social community.
-Stay tuned as I publish new updates on my blog.
+Of course, I will share all my latest recipes with my patients, family, and friends on my blog and with my social community.
+Stay tuned as I continue to publish new recipes on my blog.

 6. Take time to relax